Aurora Housing Market Report

 Coverage

 Resale transactions only.
-Source: TRREB MLS® System, Aurora area filter, reporting month of February 2026.
+Source: TRREB MLS® System, Aurora (City), York Region filter, reporting month of March 2026.
 Excludes new construction, assignment sales, and private sales.

 Key Definitions